iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Introduction ADMM.md

 > \end{aligned}
 > $$

-Assuming that strong duality holds[^1], then ADMM converges.
+Assuming that strong duality holds[^1], then ADMM converges and the condition \[2\] below will always be kept during the execution of the algorithm.
 Before we prove that it converges, we need to check 2 of the important conditions related to duality

 $$
 \begin{aligned}